blacklightpy/vaultofknowledge/Salfi Jihadism.md

 	- 2. Activitsts
 	- 3. Jihadists
 - Jihadism: Attempt to establish Islamism by force
-- Salafi Jihadism: The correct term for these attacks
+- Salafi Jihadism/jihadist-Salafism: The correct term for these attacks
 - Global Jihad: Jihadism with an international pan-Islamist scope.
 - Mujahid: One engaged in Jihad
 # Groups